contagon/handbook/handbook/26-temple-recommends.md

 ## 26.0 Introduction

 Entering the house of the Lord is a sacred privilege.
-Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.
+Ward and stake leaders encourage all members to be worthy of and have a current temple recommend even if they do not live near a temple.

 Church leaders make every effort to see that all who enter the house of the Lord are worthy to do so (see [Psalm 24:3–5](https://www.churchofjesuschrist.org/study/scriptures/ot/ps/24?lang=eng&id=p3-p5#p3)).
 Authorized priesthood leaders conduct temple recommend interviews and issue temple recommends to members who answer the interview questions appropriately and sincerely (see [26.3](26-temple-recommends.md#263-general-guidelines-for-issuing-temple-recommends)).
 The Lord promises that if those who enter His house are clean, His presence will be there (see [Doctrine and Covenants 97:15–16](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/97?lang=eng&id=p15-p16#p15)).